-Following the COVID-19 pandemic and its potential impact on the availability of resources, in March of 2020 the Bank activated its Contingent Liquidity Plan, based on internally designed market triggers, in order to ensure a robust liquidity position given the situation caused by the pandemic.
-As a result, the Bank achieved a significant increase in its cash position in a short period of time, managing to continuously maintain a robust level of liquidity, exceeding regulatory requirements.
-The Bank maintained this additional liquidity pool as long as it was required in order to sustain the Bank's resiliency in an environment of market volatility and high preference for liquidity among actors across the economic spectrum.
-During 2021, due to the resilience of the Bank's funding, the Bank regained pre-pandemic liquidity levels, coupled with the market and internal triggers that activated the Contingent Liquidity Plan returning to adequate levels, the Bank was able to readjust its liquidity management to a normalized level, always ensuring a liquidity coverage ratio ("LCR") above the minimum regulatory requirements.
+In March of 2020, following the COVID-19 pandemic, the Bank activated its Contingent Liquidity Plan in order to ensure a robust liquidity position to face the potential impact on the availability of resources.
+During 2021, due to the resilience of the Bank's funding, the Bank regained pre-pandemic liquidity levels and was able to readjust its liquidity management to a normalized level, always ensuring a liquidity coverage ratio ("LCR") above the minimum regulatory requirements.
 The Bank's liquid assets were distributed among deposits and high liquid investments assets.
-The excess liquidity has been distributed among the Bank's Loan and Investment Portfolios with the aim of realizing adequate returns while maintaining sound credit quality set by the Bank's management.
+The excess liquidity has been distributed among the Bank's Loan Portfolio and Investment Portfolio with the aim of realizing adequate returns while maintaining sound credit quality set by the Bank's management.

 The Bank's capacity to maintain these strong liquidity levels, even in a context of increased market volatility and uncertainty, is attributable to historically diversified and stable funding sources, including deposits from central banks in Latin America and the Caribbean, who are also the Bank's Class A shareholders.
-In addition, the Bank has maintained a fluid access to a significant base of correspondent banks and investors from debt capital markets across the globe, which have maintained and even increased their availability of funding to the Bank during the pandemic in 2020 and 2021.
+In addition, the Bank has maintained a fluid access to a significant base of correspondent banks and investors from debt capital markets across the globe, which have maintained and even increased their availability of funding to the Bank during 2020 and 2021.